mdaeron/papermaker/readme.md

     ├── age-plot.md
     ├── age-plot.pdf
     ├── field-photos.md
-    └── field-photos.md
+    └── field-photos.pdf
 ```

-In `src/body.md`, you may insert a figure such as fig. \ref{fig:field-photos} using simple `toml` syntax enclosed in at least three backticks:
+In `src/body.md`, you may insert a figure using simple `toml` syntax enclosed in at least three backticks:

 ```
 [figure]